quantumjot/btrack/README.md

 ### Installation

 BayesianTracker has been tested with Python 3.7 on OS X and Linux.
-The tracker and hypothesis engine are mostly written in C++ with a C interface to Python.
+The tracker and hypothesis engine are mostly written in C++ with a Python wrapper.

 *NOTE TO WINDOWS USERS*: We have not tested this on Windows, although the following works on the Ubuntu shell for Win10.
 The setup instructions below have